-This command allows searching by name for any code symbol within symbols and files in your entire solution as well as all assemblies referenced in the projects of your solution.
+This command allows searching by name for any code symbol (type or type member) within symbols and files in your entire solution as well as all assemblies referenced in the projects of your solution.
 Search results also include matching items from all assemblies that are currently loaded in the Assembly Explorer window.

-Note that this command works in global scope, i.e. you do not need to bring your focus to the editor to invoke it.
+Note that this command works in global scope, that is you do not need to bring your focus to the editor to invoke it.

 By default, as long as your input matches something in your solution, only solution items are displayed.
 If there are no matches for your input in the solution, ReSharper starts looking for matching library types automatically.